DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 Overview
 --------------------
 The Measurement node is used to find and measure edge, circle, stripe on a gray image, based on differences in pixel intensities.
+User can define search region in the image to search for the three types of markers (edge, circle, or stripe) in the image.
 Upon finding a marker, the node outputs the marker’s spatial reference position and measures features such as its angle and radius.